 - No vinegar (placebo)

-After the 12 weeks were over, researchers noted some very interesting results.
-Those consuming vinegar had the following benefits:
+After the 12 weeks were over, researchers saw some very interesting results.
+Those consuming vinegar had the following health benefits:

 - reduced body weight